 - System 4000 Hardware Platform: The System 4000 can be configured to suit the layout and process flow of any foundry.
 Typical sales prices are €400,000-600,000 for the full System 4000 or System 4000 Plus, and €75,000-125,000 for the Mini-System 4000, depending on the configuration and installation requirements.
-For leased systems, the typical lease period is seven years, but the duration can vary. - Process Control Software: The software applies the metallurgical know-how and provides the operating logic for the System 4000 hardware.
+Lease options are also available. - Process Control Software: The software applies the metallurgical know-how and provides the operating logic for the System 4000 hardware.
 SinterCast charges an Annual Software License Fee and retains ownership of the software. - Sampling Consumables: The consumables consist of the Sampling Cup and the Thermocouple Pair.
 One Sampling Cup is consumed with each measurement.
 The Thermocouple Pair is re-used for up to 250 measurements.
 One SinterCast measurement is required for each production ladle. - Production Fee: A running fee is levied for each tonne of shipped castings, based on the as-cast (premachined) weight.
 There are 20 Engine Equivalents (50 kg each) per tonne. - Technical Support: SinterCast provides engineering service for product development, trials, new installations, calibrations, metallurgical consultancy, and ongoing customer service.

 The total running fees (sampling consumables, software licence and Production Fee) depend on the ladle size and the casting yield.
 The SinterCast business model is highly scalable, allowing profitability to rise as the installed base grows and as more products enter series production.
+Full-year series production in 2021 was 3.1 million Engine Equivalents.
+SinterCast has the ambition to break the monthly four million milestone in 2022 and to reach the five million milestone in 2024.